 Simply getting kids to sit down and think about describing themselves is a means to get them more comfortable with their own identity, an important part of being a strong leader.
 You might opt to try it again, only this time ask your students to focus less on material items and more on adjectives to describe themselves.
-This self-perception worksheet can be a great scaffold. or you might give each student a positive self-talk writing prompt to get them started.

 Responding to Stress Group Skit

 This social-emotional lesson requires students to be broken out into groups to perform a skit that demonstrates how to respond to stress.
-The students will work together to brainstorm, write, and act out their skit, giving your students a chance to practice being at team player and finding their strengths in group work.
+The students will work together to brainstorm, write, and act out their skit, giving your students a chance to practice being team players and finding their strengths in group work.